 Volunteer at the Library

-To learn more about how you can volunteer at the James V. Brown Library, contact our Volunteer Coordinator: Allison Savage.
-Or, call (570) 326-0536 extension 153.
-Or you can submit our Online Volunteer Application.
+To learn more about how you can volunteer at the James V. Brown Library, contact our Volunteer Coordinator: Allison Savage by calling (570) 326-0536 extension 153.
+You can also submit our Online Volunteer Application below.

 Volunteers are selected based on availability, as well as individual qualifications and interests.
 The application process includes an interview, orientation, and training.
 All volunteers are required to have clear Criminal History and Child Abuse background checks.